catalyst-cooperative/pudl/README.rst

     $ pudl_data --sources eia923 eia860 ferc1 epacems epaipm --years 2017 --states id

-Now that we have the original data as published by the federal agencies, we can run the data processing (ETL = Extract, Transform, Load) pipeline, that turns the raw data into an well organized, standardized bundle of data packages.
+Now that we have the original data as published by the federal agencies, we can run the ETL (Extract, Transform, Load) pipeline, that turns the raw data into an well organized, standardized bundle of data packages.
 This involves a couple of steps: cloning the FERC Form 1 into an SQLite database, extracting data from that database and all the other sources and cleaning it up, outputting that data into well organized CSV/JSON based data packages, and finally loading those data packages into a local database.

 PUDL provides a script to clone the FERC Form 1 database, controlled by a YAML file which you can find in the settings folder.
 Run it like this: